 I became infatuated with rap music several years after I developed my video game obsession.
 Guess what?
 Diabetes has trickled into hip hop as well.
 Doctor John D. Clark (Performance Video), a physician based in New York City, has created a genre of music called “health hop.”
 For several years now, Dr. Clark has released albums themed around ailments that boast medically accurate lyrics.
 Two of them deal exclusively with diabetes.
 Much like Raya Systems’ efforts, some may find his songs cheesy; I absolutely adore them though.
 Check out what he has to offer at HealthHop.com.

 The world needs more things like what I’ve described in this write-up!
-Children of a certain age suffering from diabetes (or another condition) would benefit from having something like a Captain Novolin or Doctor Clarke album to educate them and maybe make them laugh, too.
+Children of a certain age suffering from diabetes (or another condition) would benefit from having something like a Captain Novolin or Doctor Clarke album to educate them and make them laugh a bit.